5 Tips for New Parents: Baby Basics

-While you’re packing, why not pack more than one outfit?
+Also, while you’re packing for your day trip, why not pack more than one outfit?
 Heck, pack a few outfits.
 Babies can be messy.
-I’ve actually witnessed a mother change her baby into a second outfit just to have the baby almost immediately puke on it.
+My sister-in-law once changed her baby into a second outfit just to have the baby almost immediately puke on it.
 Did she pack another outfit?
 No. I guess she didn’t get the memo that babies puke.
 This brings me to my next point.
 Babies poop.

 Tip #2: Always pack extra diapers!